 A single month can seem like an eternity at times.
 That is why each new year requires careful consideration as to what my new My January Rest will look like.
 After I commit to my focuses, I often need to remind myself that it is only a month!
 My rest seems to break down into three major categories that I have identified to rest from: satisfying appetites, unnecessary spending, and activities.

 My previous January Rests have helped me reclaimed some of my time to use in a restful way, versus mindless consumption of whatever came my way.
 Now that my daughter is older, I take her life into consideration more than I did years ago when I started.
-She didn’t miss certain things because she didn’t have as strong of an opinion about preferences.
-The last couple years I heard about it (meaning she wasn’t pleased with all my choices and limitations).
+She has strong opinions about preferences.
 Like last year’s rest, I will factor in a few family friendly outings to ease the strain on my family.
-My family, as are many of my friends, great sports—for the most part—about MJR.
+My family and friends are great supporters.

 Here is this year’s list based on the three major categories for My January Rest: